Home Maintenance Checklist

 Monthly

-Most maintenance tasks don’t demand your attention every day — otherwise, we wouldn’t have time for anything else!
-However, you should check in with these responsibilities every couple of weeks or seasonally to ensure you keep your home in good shape.
+Most maintenance tasks don’t demand your attention daily — otherwise, we wouldn’t have time for anything else!
+However, you should check in with these responsibilities every few weeks or seasonally to ensure your home is in good shape.

 Inspect Filters and Vents

 Your HVAC system can operate efficiently for a long time.
-However, keeping your HVAC in top condition requires serious vigilance.
-Vents, fans, furnaces, ductwork, air filters and more — all of these components can malfunction and leave you without proper ventilation, heat or air conditioning when you need it most.
+However, keeping it in top condition requires serious vigilance.
+Vents, fans, furnaces, ductwork, air filters and more — all of these components can malfunction and leave you without proper ventilation, heat or air conditioning when needed most.

-Regular inspections help you catch problems early, sometimes even before an issue develops.
-Replace filters as necessary and make sure vents are not blocked by furniture or other debris.
+Regular inspections help you catch problems early, sometimes before an issue develops.
+Replace filters as necessary and make sure vents are free of furniture or other debris.

 Tighten or Replace Hardware

-Loose doorknobs, squeaky cabinets and dead lightbulbs — these are common issues that are often delayed or ignored instead of addressed.
+Loose doorknobs, squeaky cabinets and dead lightbulbs are common issues people often delay or ignore instead of addressing.
 Before you know it, you’ve been living with a burnt-out bulb or scuffed-up floor for months.

 Take Care of Your Lawn

-Your lawn can quickly get out of hand, which is why it’s important to stay on top of yard maintenance.
-During the growing season, you should mow your grass lawn around once a week.
+Your lawn can quickly get out of hand, so staying on top of yard maintenance is essential.
+During the growing season, you should mow your grass around once a week.
 Clean up yard debris and rake leaves as they gather.

 Annually